Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Yet another benefit simply has more auto-focus points to use.
 The Nikon Z7 allows you to cover almost all of the sensor.
 No more focus and recompose because the auto-focus points won’t reach.

 4: Buy a New Camera Because It’s Time to Change Brands

 This is a big step, but worth considering.
 In the early 2000’s, a lot of Nikon shooters decided to switch to Canon because they felt that the quality was better “over there.”
 Canons had less noise on their sensors, and one photographer claimed that Canon lenses were so good you could just lick them.

 A year or so later, Nikon’s sensors were suddenly back on top – or at least as good as Canon.
 It’s pretty expensive to switch systems for a year or so, and then wish you hadn’t done it.

-In recent years, a lot of people switched from Canon or Nikon over to Sony's mirrorless line.
+Many people recently switched from Canon or Nikon over to Sony’s mirrorless line.

 Sony photographers can create images just as beautiful as photographers using any other brand.
 For a while, some photographers loved Sony’s Eye Auto-Focus as a prime driver to switch.
 Now we see those features coming to Canon and Nikon, too.

 My own experience with Sony was frustrating.
-Not that the camera was bad, but it was clunky and didn't feel good in my hand.
-The auto-AF just didn't work for me at the Sony Be Alpha event and I was underwhelmed with my Sony experience.
+The camera was not bad, but it was clunky and didn’t feel good in my hand.
+The auto-AF just didn’t work for me at the Sony Be Alpha event, and I was underwhelmed with my Sony experience.

 The results I got from Sony were nice quality images.
 No better or worse than my Nikon images.
 I just didn’t see a benefit that would lead me to switch.